syw-725/world-simulation/CREATIVE_WORKFLOW.md

 ## Variable Assets

-Variable Assets are intentionally designed to change without affecting the overall world.
+Variable Assets define the elements that may change while preserving the established world.

 Typical Variable Assets include: